pharo-project/pharo-ci/repository/CI-Core.package/CIImageWorker.class/README.md

-I run blocks in a separate image and communicate the value back using OSProcess
+I run blocks in a separate image and communicate the value back using OSProcess.

+Example:
+	CIImageWorkder do: [ 1 + 2 ]